-We recently sold our house, quit our jobs and bought a motorhome to live in full time and travel around the UK and Europe over the next year or so.
+We recently sold our house, quit our jobs and bought a motorhome to live in full time and travel around the UK and Europe.
 Sounds crazy when you say it out loud doesn’t it?!
 We wanted to tell you all about our new home and show you around, for anyone who may be interested in owning their own Swift motorhome.

 Now that we’ve lived in this motorhome for a little while, and comparing it to the Elddis, we actually believe that this worked out for the better.
 We really do prefer the layout and the overall finish of the Swift, so we’re really pleased things worked out as they did.